HoloArchivists/hollow_memories/archiving_livestreams.md

 > Generally when archiving streams for public sharing it is advised to use the `best` quality.
 You may choose to use 720p or lower if you have bad internet or low diskspace.

-7. Once the stream ends, `ytarchive` will automatically mux the stream into an `.mp4` video.
+7. Once the stream ends, `ytarchive` will automatically mux the stream into an `.mp4` videofile.

 ### Saving a members only stream